21 Experts Reveal Best eCommerce Platforms for Small Businesses

 ServiceBot is what I would consider the best platform to sell services (not products),

-Pros: ServiceBot is an open-source platform which is following in the steps of WordPress, it’s easy to install and can be either self-hosted or hosted by us on our cloud, It’s designed to sell services such as “Web development” or “Lawn mowing” where you can add recurring costs, automatically invoice customers, and save sales by being able to communicate with customers before they cancel a running service.
+Pros: ServiceBot is an open-source platform which is following in the steps of WordPress.
+It’s easy to install and can be either self-hosted or hosted by us on our cloud.
+It’s designed to sell services such as “Web development” or “Lawn mowing”.
+This is where you can add recurring costs, automatically invoice customers, and save sales by being able to communicate with customers before they cancel a running service.

 #16.
 Sarah, Neatly